Analogues of Morozov Theorem in characteristic p>0: Introduction

 \begin{statement} Let $k$ be an algebraically closed field of characteristic $p>0$ and $G$ be a reductive $k$-group.
 Let $\mathfrak{q} \subseteq \mathfrak{g}$ be proper restricted $p$-Lie subalgebra.
 Then $\mathfrak{q}$ is either parabolic or $p$-reductive. \end{statement}

-Note that A. Premet proved this Statement to hold true when $G$ is simple and the characteristic is very good for $G$ by making use of a case-by-case analysis (see \cite{Pre2}).
-We will provide a uniform proof of this statement under more restrictive hypotheses on the characteristic.
+Note that A. Premet proved this statement to hold true when $G$ is simple and the characteristic is very good for $G$ (see \cite[Theorem 1.1]{P2}).
+Premet proof uses Weisfeiler's Theorems on graded Lie algebras and proceeds by a case-by-case analysis (disjunctions of cases coming from the classification of semisimple simply connected groups).
+We will provide a uniform proof of this statement when $p>0$ is separably good for $G$.